demidovakatya/courses/README.md

 ![the plot for question 5](plot5.png)

+### Question 6

-6. Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (`fips == "06037"`).
+Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (`fips == "06037"`).
 Which city has seen greater changes over time in motor vehicle emissions?

 ```
 # Aggregate the amout of PM2.5 emission by year